 You might also like to check these useful posts for fasting days:

 2. 12 potato recipes for fasting

 4. 80 navratri fasting recipes

 5. detailed post covering navratri vrat rules, procedure and recipes (vrat ka khana).

 Basically, this Sabudana Vada recipe comes from Maharashtra.
 In Mumbai, one will find many mithai shops selling sabudana vadas.
-In fact it is a street food in Mumbai and many vendors sell these.
+In fact it is a street food in Mumbai as well Maharashtra and many vendors sell these.